SIRIUS project II: a new tree-direct hybrid code for smoothed particle hydrodynamics/N-body simulations of star clusters: Results: Test simulations

 \subsubsection{Formation of star cluster complex}

+In the left panel of Fig.~\ref{fig:F16_snap}, we present the snapshot at 1\,Myr.
 Similar to the cluster formation model, stars form in dense regions, which are hubs and filaments.
-In the left panel of Fig.~\ref{fig:F16_snap}, we present the snapshot at 1\,Myr.
-Star clusters form in the hubs, and some stars form along with the filaments.

 In Fig.~\ref{fig:F16_mass}, we present the evolution of stellar mass.
 After about an initial free-fall time ($\sim 0.8$\,Myr), the star formation is accelerated.
 Since we do not assume any feedback processes from massive stars in this simulation, the star formation does not stop until the gas is fed up by star formation.
 We therefore stop the simulation at 1\,Myr.

 In our simulation, all massive stars formed inside star clusters (or clumps).
 This is because the formation of massive star needs sufficient amount of mass in our star formation model.
 However, some massive stars are located in less dense regions.
 Such massive stars formed in dense regions and were later ejected due to close encounters with other stars.
 They are so-called runaway or walkaway stars \citep{1954ApJ...119..689B,2011Sci...334.1380F}.
 Our code enables the integration of stellar orbits without gravitational softening, and as a consequence, we can simulate the formation of OB runaway stars in simulations of star cluster formation.
-This kind of scattering of massive stars would be important when we take feedback from massive stars into account.
-The ejection of massive stars can weaken the feedback in the central region of star clusters and can delay the gas expulsion time \citep{2019MNRAS.484.1843W, 2020MNRAS.tmp.2473D}.
+This kind of scattered massive stars would be important when we take feedback from massive stars into account.
+The ejection of massive stars can weaken the feedback in the central region of star clusters and can delay the gas expulsion time \citep{2020arXiv200309011W, 2020MNRAS.tmp.2473D}.